matspunt/CellSimGMX/README.md

 The code comes with a force field (```forcefield.itp```) for all the VdW particles in the system.
 An input file ```input.json``` is used to determine the specifications of the system used for the simulation (amount of junction particles, distribution of them etc).
 The parameter descriptions should speak for themselves.

+## Notes for Mats

+- Maybe remove .gro writer for cell from Cell.py and have a uniform .gro writer in System.py that handles box definition and centering?, would have less I/O and less code needed.
+- Note: stress test tissue packing logic for large number of cells!!

 ## Project to do's applied to the code

 Essential features (**HIGH PRIORITY**)